Learn how to build an iOS application that can present an mDoc via a proximity workflow

 Introduction

-In this tutorial we will use the iOS native mDoc Holder SDK to build an iOS wallet application that can present a claimed mDoc to a verifier that supports proximity verification as per ISO/IEC 18013-5.
+In this tutorial we will use the iOS native mDoc Holder SDK to build an iOS application that can present a claimed mDoc to a verifier that supports proximity verification as per ISO/IEC 18013-5.

 - The user launches the wallet application and generates a QR code.